The old Scottish-Dalriadan name Patersand is derived from the personal name Patrick.

 Early Notables of the Patersand family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Patersand Notables in all our PDF Extended History products and printed products wherever possible.
+Sir William Paterson (1658-1719), a Scottish trader and banker, one of the founders of the Bank...
+Another 68 words (5 lines of text) are included under the topic Early Patersand Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Patersand family to Ireland